Anhwylderau Seicolegol Plant (MSc)

 Meini prawf derbyn

-Applicants need a 1st or high 2.1 in Psychology or a Psychology related subject (or equivalent).
-Applicants will need to be able to handle scientific concepts, be numerate and have excellent writing skills.
-A-levels in biology, chemistry, mathematics, English, or history at grade A are desired.
+You will need to be able to handle scientific concepts, be numerate, and have excellent writing skills.
+A-levels in Biology, Chemistry, History, Mathematics, and English at grade A are desired.

 1. Why would you like to study the MSc in Children’s Psychological Disorders?